Glossary

 Syrup - liquid preparation in concentrated sugar solution.

-Tonic - produces healthy muscular condition and reaction.
+Tonic - Troduces healthy muscular condition and reaction; remedy that is invigoration and strengthening.

 Turgid - swollen